 This section relates to annual submission of information for individual insurance and reinsurance undertakings only.

 The reporting instructions for template S.04.05 should be read in conjunction with the reporting instructions for S.04.03 and S.04.04.
-Across these three templates, entities shall report all business from two distinct perspectives: location of underwriting and location of risk.
-Template S.04.05 focuses on the location of risk.-
+Across these three templates, entities shall report all business from two perspectives: location of underwriting and location of risk.
+Template S.04.05 focuses on the location of risk.
+In the event that the location of underwriting and location of risk are identical for all insurance and reinsurance business, template S.04.05 is not required and an entity shall report S.04.03 and S.04.04 only.

+This template shall be reported from an accounting perspective (i.e. Local GAAP, or IFRS if accepted as local GAAP); however, it shall be fulfilled using the lines of business as defined in Annex I to Delegated Regulation (EU) 2015/35.
+Undertakings shall use the recognition and valuation basis as for the published financial statements (i.e. no new recognition or re-valuation is required) except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.

+The information in these templates shall be presented gross, without deduction of reinsurance ceded.

 For the purposes of this template and in the case of direct insurance, the ‘country in which the risk is situated’ means: